 These ribs get their boost of flavor from a sauce made with baobab—an African fruit with a rather dry but antioxidant-rich pulp.
 I think baobab may be the next most exciting superfood.
 The dry, powdery fruit pulp has a tangy, lemon-like flavor that goes very well with barbecued ribs.
+You can use lemon juice or lemon zest (1 Tbs.) in place of the baobab powder, but it won’t have the same health benefits.

 2 lbs. pork baby back ribs